mistersmee/dotfiles/.local/bin/README.md

 ## launchpolybar

 Script that does what it says on the tin.
 Not used anymore, as I don't use polybar.

-## scratch

-[Update]: No longer in use, as I use dwm, and it has a inbuilt implementation/better implementation through a patch.

-Script to imitate i3's scratchpad feature in bspwm.
-Used to hold my music player in the scratchpad.

 ## shutdmenu